glygener/glygen-backend-api/README.md

    $ sudo systemctl stop docker-glygen-api-$DEP.service
    ```

+You can also edit the "Dockerfile" to add "-w $n" to the ENTRYPOINT line
+to specify the number of processor workers.

 ## Step-5: Updating supersearch init
 This will perform supersearch API calls for each concept type and